hazelcast/hazelcast-python-client/docs/using_python_client_with_hazelcast_imdg.rst

 Smart Client
 ~~~~~~~~~~~~

-In the smart mode, the clients connect to each cluster member.
+In the smart mode, the clients connect to all the cluster members.
 Since
 each data partition uses the well known and consistent hashing
 algorithm, each client can send an operation to the relevant cluster
 member, which increases the overall throughput and efficiency.
 Smart